 Standards on Assessing Economic Inequality

-Concepts on measuring economic resources
+Income concepts

 Most studies on inequality focus exclusively on income inequality.
 However, recent activities emphasize that a broader conceptualization is necessary.
 A recent publication from the OECD (2013) condensed these ideas and created the ICW framework (income, consumption and wealth), which is an internationally agreed framework on micro-level statistics.
 According to the framework it is best to look at income, consumption and wealth as three separate but interrelated dimensions of people’s economic well-being.
 To gain policy relevant insight, the framework recommends looking at all three distributions simultaneously.
 Some households with low income, for example, may report adequate levels of consumption expenditure or wealth holdings, or households with no wealth may have adequate income and consumptions.

 Because inequality in the distribution of income gets most scholarly attention, we have a closer look at the definition of income.
 Although terminology slightly differs, common concepts are identified (for detailed discussion see: OECD (2013, 44) and United Nations (2011, 24)].
-In Figure 1 we present a stylized framework, which includes a distinction of common income sources.
+In Figure 2 we present a stylized framework, which includes a distinction of common income sources.
 Most people get an income from labor and some get an income from property.
 These incomes are a direct product of the market outcome and the sum of them is called the primary income.
 But households not only rely on their primary income.
-Redistribution through social transfers has also to be accounted for.
+Redistribution through social transfers has to be accounted for as well.
 This includes transfers paid (taxes and direct inter household transfers) and transfers received (pensions, social security insurances and transfers from other households).
 Redistribution eventually leads to disposable incomes, which finally determines the possibility to consume.
 The assessment of income inequality is strongly influenced by the definition of income itself.
-Primary income or disposable income for example differ by substantial meaning and by the expected degree of inequality.
-Because not every member of a society participates in market activities - may it be with labor or capital – the distribution of primary incomes is usually more unequal than the distribution of disposable incomes, where redistribution through taxes and direct social transfers took place.
+For instance, primary income or disposable income differ by substantial meaning and by the expected degree of inequality.
+Because not every member of a society participates in market activities - may it be with labor or capital – the distribution of primary incomes is usually more unequal than the distribution of disposable incomes, which has been reshaped by redistribution through taxes and direct social transfers.

-In addition, for research purpose incomes are often equalized with an equivalence scale (see OECD 2013, 173, Buhmann et al. 1988) to make individual economic well-being among individuals comparable even if they are living in households of different size (see also subsection statistical unit below).
+In addition, for research purposes incomes are often equalized with an equivalence scale (see OECD 2013, 173, Buhmann et al. 1988) to make individual economic well-being among individuals comparable even if they are living in households of different size (see also subsection statistical unit below).

 Figure 1: Income definitions from primary to disposable income Source: OECD (2013:44), own diagram

-Measuring inequality
+Inequality Measures

 Nowadays a plethora of inequality measures exists.
-Hao and Naiman (2010) provide a good overview on inequality measures and their properties.
+Hao and Naiman (2010) or Cowell (2009) provide good overviews on inequality measures and their properties.
 Based on their overview, we distinguish five major families: Measures relating to probability distribution, measures based on quantile functions and Lorenz curves, measures derived from social welfare functions, measures from information theory and measures based on relative distribution.
 Many scholars discuss properties of measures usually with regard to five principles.
 Here we don’t discuss the usefulness of inequality measures in regard to these five principles exhaustively.
-We rather want to highlight the main advantages and shortcomings of the most used and prominent inequality-measures.
+We rather want to highlight the main features of the most used and prominent inequality-measures.